Genuine and spurious (non-)ergodicity in single particle tracking: Spurious ergodicity breaking

 Here we consider FBM under Poissonian resetting with the rate $r$ to the origin.
 Although this model has been shown to reach stationarity, with its ACVF vanishing at long times \cite{majum2018}, we demonstrate that the process is indeed ergodic with respect to the MSI-TAMSD criterion (\ref{eq-msi-tamsd}).
 Moreover, our findings can be extended to a broad class of anomalous diffusion processes under Markovian resetting---where each reset event renews the system's memory and the waiting times between resets have a finite mean \cite{wang2022}.
 We further show that relying solely on the MSD, its comparison to the TAMSD may lead to misleading conclusions regarding ergodicity.
 In contrast, when the MSI is employed instead of the MSD, the ergodic nature of the process is clearly recovered.

 The PDF of FBM under a constant resetting rate $r$ is given by \cite{maju2015}

 where $P_0(x,t)=\exp\left[-x^2/(4K_{2H}t^{{2H}})\right]/\sqrt{4\pi K_{2H} t^{{2H}}}$ is the free-space propagator describing the probability density of an FBM particle, initially at the origin $x(0)=0$, to reach position $x$ at time $t$ in the absence of resetting.
 The first term on the right-hand side of Eq.~\eqref{eq-reset} corresponds to trajectories, in which no resetting occurs up to time $t$.
-The second term accounts for trajectories, that experience at least one reset before time $t$, with the last reset occurring at time $t-\tau$, by a period of free FBM evolution over the remaining duration $\tau$.
-The probability that no resets occur during this final interval is $re^{-rt}$.
+The second term accounts for trajectories, that experience at least one reset before time $t$, with the last reset occurring at time $t-\tau$, followed by a period of free FBM evolution over the remaining duration $\tau$.
+The factor $re^{-rt}$ is the probability density that the last reset occurred at time $t-\tau$, followed by no further resets during the interval of length $\tau$.

 Multiplying Eq.~(\ref{eq-reset}) by $x^2$ and performing the integration with respect to $x$, we obtain the MSD

 where $\gamma(a,t)$ is the lower incomplete gamma function \cite{abramowitz1964}.
 When the process becomes stationary at long times $t\gg r^{-1}$, the MSD saturates to the value